kanaria69/Mainecoco/README.md

-## Mountains aren't just funny, they are hill areas
+## I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.